gruberpatrick/smart_diy/README.md

 **Project still in early development.** Basic implementations working but will be extended in future versions.

-This project aims to provide a simple platform to create smart home systems based on NodeJS and the WebSocket standard.
+- This project aims to provide a simple platform to create smart home systems based on NodeJS and the WebSocket standard.
+- The server acts as moderator between the clients and remotes.
+None of them directly access each other, they have to go through the server.
-Client nodes will enable modules (extend system over time) and add functionality to the system.
+- Client nodes will enable modules (extend system over time) and add functionality to the system.
-Remotes can easily be integrated, as long as they comply with the defined protocol.
+- Remotes can easily be integrated, as long as they comply with the defined protocol.
+The standard remotes are started with the "gui.js" script.
+This will open an express application that will handle calls of http://YOURIP:8080/ or http://localhost:8080/.

 ## The protocol

-The used protocol in the first version is rather simple.
+This is version 0.1 of the protocol and will be extended as complexity of the system increases.
 A client node has to log in on the server, providing his own name:

 ```
 {